Ra-ja-t/Patent_Project/README.md

 # Patent_Project
- of Project titile:  "DESIGN ANALYSIS OF TENSILE CREEP TESTING MACHINE" .
+  Project titile:  "DESIGN ANALYSIS OF TENSILE CREEP TESTING MACHINE" .
 Our project is Patent register by Republic South Africa under act no.57 of 1978